• Skip to primary navigation

 On the other hand, Alfredo sauce provides a richer and tastier option that is high in fat and calories, but has more protein due to the Parmesan cheese.

-Both white sauce and Alfredo sauce can make for rich and creamy dishes, but there are definite differences in the sauces.
+Both white sauce and Alfredo sauce can make for creamy dishes, but there are definite differences in the sauces.

 White sauce is made from a roux of butter or olive oil, flour, and milk which creates a creamy consistency that's essential to classics like macaroni and cheese or creamed vegetables.